fdrio/fdrio.github.io/_posts/2024-08-25-analysis-of-the-tower-of-hanoi.markdown

 $T_6=63$ and so on.

-We can already see a few interesting patterns, at least initially.
+We can already see a few interesting patterns initially.
 The number of moves seems to always be an odd number except for $T_0$.

 **Generalization**